 Listen to Sinatra’s rendition, and is there any anger there?
 No; there is regret, for sure, and in spades, but tempered with a sense of bottomless understanding and kindness.
 We’re all clowns … and isn’t it so sad and so funny, my love, and here I’m the biggest one of all—that and much that is inexpressible in my text is in there, but there’s not a hint of recrimination in his performance of the song.

 Yet, that’s not the song, in a certain sense: i.e. in the sense of taking the songwriter at his word.
 But what’s a song without a singer?
-And so, as he did on so many other occasions in his career, I think Frank proved himself the indispensable singer for a particular song (even if no indispensable singer had ever been desired for this tune).
+And so, as he did on so many other occasions in his career, I think Frank proved himself the indispensable singer for a particular song.
 And in this case I’d personally argue that it was in an especially rarefied way, in this one live television performance, where he put the song across both visually and audibly in a way that no one could have expected in advance, and in a way that no one will be able to do in the future.
 That’s amazing.

 More on Frank, centenary and otherwise, in our Frank Sinatra Wing.